 I had been used to working at an already established place of work, and I do think this allowed me to be in a baby blanket if you will.
-Because there’s people around, structure created already, rules, and it was just easy for me to take those things for granted and I’ve even rebelled against them in my past at times.
+Because there are people around, a structure created already, rules, and it was just easy for me to take those things for granted and I’ve even rebelled against them in my past at times.
 However, I realize now that those things helped me to feel secure, safe, and connected.
-Unfortunately, I hadn’t built the skills and platform that an organized, established work place gives me for my own life absent of this work place.
-I lacked proper structure to my life.
+Unfortunately, I hadn’t built the skills and platform that an organized, established workplace gives me for my own life absent of this workplace.
+I lacked the proper structure in my life.
 I’ve done stuff so freely, unbound, and so wrapped around my work that without work, I didn’t know how to be full and feel in place and put together.
 It’s sad, really.
 I never knew.

 I can’t say I’m a mess; I’m not.
 I am being overly harsh (as that’s just how I am…. and well, that makes me a better human in the process too I think even though I need to learn where to stop and balance my self-criticism).
 I have learned through my dark times recently my belief in the purpose of work for my life.
 I want to serve, I want to work, I want to feel connected, and have structure.
 I’ve learned that I must create these things for myself though and that I shouldn’t just rely on my work to hold me together like glue.
 I’ve got to do a better job of building my own foundation absent of work.
 Work will always be in my life though, until the day I die.